These spinach balls are the height of kinda-healthy. Full of spinach and a bit of cheese, you get your veggies and some indulgence in one bite.

 Heat oven to 400°F.

-Coat baking sheet with nonstick cooking spray.
+Coat a rimmed baking sheet with nonstick cooking spray.

 Shape mixture into 1-inch balls; place on prepared baking sheet.